Newsom, DeSantis both claim 'freedom' as election mandates

 Newsom has said he’s not running for president and pledged to complete his full four-year term, though politicians have broken such promises before.
 DeSantis, notably, has made no such commitment.
 He smiled on Tuesday as his supporters loudly chanted “two more years,” a nod to his potential early exit as Florida’s governor should he be elected president in 2024.

-When not sparring directly, Newsom and DeSantis policies clearly outline different futures for the country.
+When not sparring directly, policies from Newsom and DeSantis clearly outline different futures for the country.

 Newsom imposed some of the nation’s most severe coronavirus restrictions, as well as vaccine mandates for government employees and health care workers.
 He signed laws to help women from other states travel to California to get an abortion and to protect children who come to California from other states for transgender surgeries and other gender-affirming care.
 And he used public money to give free health care to low-income immigrants living in the country without legal permission.